 You can’t however do that with your marketing.
 The alarm may be the blaring changes that need to happen for your business so that it’s not stuck in the funk of stagnation.
 So grabbing for it and turning it off is like going out there and finding that research needed to turn things around—starting a brand new day for your business.

 Today, we got you covered.
 Think of us as the wake up call(s) you receive at hotels—giving you the "wake up" that you need with the convenience of an on-call dedication to your needs.
-Because in today’s FAQ Friday, we are providing the answers to your unanswered questions on the topic of how to market your business in 2016.
+Because in today’s FAQ Friday, we are providing the answers to your unanswered questions on the topic of how to market your business.

-What types of marketing methods should I utilize in 2016?
+What types of marketing methods should I utilize?

 There are definitely multiple lists of different types of marketing methods out there.
 But through experimentation from other businesses, the following is a list of methods that are universally being recognized for their effectiveness and growth.